 - Saturday, Sunday and Monday: Closed

-- Tuesday through Friday :11am to 3pm - The museum is occasionally open weekday mornings for special events and programs
+- Wednesday through Friday: 1-4 p.m.
+The museum is occasionally open weekday mornings for special events and programs

 July: Museum closed